Call Mary Beth Arnold at 874-5567 with questions regarding Incentive Credits.

-All employees successfully completing an approved 4-credit curriculum will receive a salary increase.
+All classified employees successfully completing an approved 4-credit curriculum will receive a salary increase.

 There are 2 programs:

-1. Employees hired before July 1, 2001, who complete the program, will be granted a one-step
+1. Classified employees hired before July 1, 2001, who complete the program, will be granted a one-step

 Pay increment next above the current base step, or if at the maximum of the grade, a pay increment equal in amount to the last step in the pay grade.
 This amount will be retained by the employee annually, for their career in state service, unless they chose to opt-out and into the new program

 (see #3), or leave state service and later return (see #2).